How does caching work in the video portal?

-• categories and other app-related cached objects - 30 minutes
+• Categories and application-related data: cached for 30 minutes

 Was this article helpful?